leapcode/bitmask_android/src/README.md

 very tight release schedule or only a short time window before release, this avoids too many untranslated strings.
 A beta release can also have new strings and give feedback.

+## Fetch updated strings

+In the scripts directory scripts/fetch-play-metadata.py all changes from the translators will be picked up.
+At first you need to (shallow) clone the bitmask branch from the l10n repository, into another directory *above* this one:

+`git clone --depth 1 https://0xacab.org/leap/l10n.git -b bitmask`

+Then run the above mentioned script:

+`python3 scripts/fetch-play-metadata.py`

+This will pull in the changed strings, but also

+1. Update strings that are at least 75% translated
+1. List translations that have less strings translated, maybe you want to ask for a push on those if there are important ones
+1. Lastly: you get an overview of action items.
+They might be missing in the current app/src/main/res/ diretory.
+If there are only few translated strings, ignore it.

 # Metadata: F-Droid compatible fastlane metadata directory

 The src/<flavor>/fastlane/metadata folder contains the generated metadata for f-droid builds for both Bitmask and a custom flavored client.